Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 The Fine-Print Index is our audit of those clauses — waiting periods, the second-knee rule, curable pre-existing windows, and exam fees — across the 22 U.S. carriers actively writing new policies.
 Every cell below carries a verdict label: CONFIRMED values are quoted from a binding policy document, and the few we could trace only to marketing pages are flagged † and excluded from every count.

-The three findings worth quoting: across the 22 U.S. carriers actively writing policies, the special orthopedic/cruciate wait runs from zero days to a full 12 months for a single condition; only 3 carriers' binding forms permanently exclude every pre-existing condition (Trupanion, Pets Best, Odie); and — despite the reputation — only 2 of 22 bar the healthy second knee automatically (Spot, Pumpkin).
+The three findings worth quoting: across the 22 U.S. carriers actively writing policies, the special orthopedic/cruciate wait runs from zero days to a full 12 months for a single condition; 2 carriers' audited binding forms provide no cure pathway for pre-existing conditions (Trupanion, Odie), while Pets Best's audited form sets no fixed cure period and its current guidance describes individualized cured-condition eligibility; and — despite the reputation — only 2 of 22 bar the healthy second knee automatically (Spot, Pumpkin).
 The rest only do so if the first knee was already a problem before you enrolled.

 How we built this index (and how to read it)